Arnavion/tpfancontrol-rs/README.md

 ### Notes

-- The temperature-to-fan speed mapping for SMART mode is hard-coded in the source, and requires a rebuild to change.
 - SMART mode does not have hysteresis.
 The fan speed will fluctuate when the temperature is near the boundary between two mappings.